We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-While it seems unnatural to not provide water to your little ones so early on, there’s legitimate evidence as to why babies shouldn’t have water until about 6 months.
+While it seems unnatural to not provide water to your little ones early on, there’s legitimate evidence as to why babies shouldn’t have water until they’re about 6-months old.

-KellyMom, an accredited breast-feeding resource, notes that babies that are breast-fed don’t need additional water, as breast milk is 88 percent water and provides the fluids your baby needs.
-Assuming that your child is feeding well either through formula, breast milk, or both, their hydration status shouldn’t be a cause of concern.
+Assuming that your child is feeding well, either through breast milk, formula, or both, their hydration status shouldn’t be a cause of concern.

-Water before 6 months is not recommended for the following reasons.
+Giving your baby water before six months isn’t recommended for the following reasons.

-- Water feedings tend to fill up your baby with empty calories, making them less interested in nursing.
+- Water feedings tend to fill up your baby, making them less interested in nursing.
 This could actually contribute to weight loss and elevated bilirubin levels.

 - Providing water to your newborn could result in water intoxication, which can dilute the other nutrient levels in the baby’s body.

-- Too much water causes their kidneys to flush out electrolytes and sodium, leading to dehydration.
+- Too much water causes their kidneys to flush out electrolytes, including sodium, leading to imbalances.

-When your little one is at the stage where you are introducing pureed solids, water could also be introduced.
+When your little one is at the stage where you’re introducing pureed solids, water could also be introduced.

-According to KellyMom, once solids are introduced around 5 to 6 months, a baby’s milk intake reduces from a range of 25 to 30 ounces per day to around 14 to 25 ounces per day.
+According to the Children’s Hospital of Philadelphia (CHOP), once solids are introduced around 4 to 6 months, a baby’s milk intake reduces from a range of 30 to 42 ounces per day to around 28 to 32 ounces per day.

-It all depends on how solids are introduced, what kinds of solids are introduced, and how often they are being consumed.
+It all depends on how solids are introduced, what kinds of solids are introduced, and how often they’re being consumed.
 The goal for babies between 6 and 12 months is to ensure adequate nutrition intake and overall growth.

 In order to effectively achieve this, introduce solids slowly and in multiple exposures.
-To supplement water at this time is acceptable, however assuming adequate formula or breast milk intake, your child may not need more than 2 to 4 ounces of water over a 24-hour period.
+It’s acceptable to supplement with water at this time.
+However, assuming adequate formula or breast milk intake, your child may not need more than 2 to 4 ounces of water over a 24-hour period.

 Water is traditionally introduced through a sippy cup.
 In this time period, as your child becomes more active, you may find that providing additional water in occasional instances is helpful.

-Once your child is 12 months old, their milk intake will reduce, ideally to a max of 16 ounces per day.
+Once your child is 12-months old, their milk intake will reduce, ideally to a maximum of 16 ounces per day.

-If you seem to have trouble encouraging your child to consume water through a sippy cup, here are additional tips to ensure adequate hydration.
+For most children, all you need to do is provide frequent access to water and they will drink enough to meet their needs.
+If you seem to have trouble encouraging your child to consume water through a sippy cup, try these additional tips to ensure adequate hydration.

-It’s important to realize that newborns, infants, and toddlers are very different from adults.
+Your baby may be ready take their first sip of water at six months.
+However, it’s important to realize that newborns, infants, and toddlers have very different hydration than from adults.

 What we’d expect ourselves to do in hot weather or during activity is quite different from what they would be encouraged to do.
-As long as you pay attention to your child’s signs, you’ll make appropriate decisions.
+As long as you pay attention to your child’s activity and give them plenty of access to water after age 1, you’ll make appropriate decisions.